-I. We have also examined the following financial information as set out in annexure prepared by the Management and as approved by the Board of Directors of the Company for the financial years ended March 31, 2023, 2022 and 2021.
+I. We have also examined the following financial information as set out in annexure prepared by the Management and as approved by the Board of Directors of the Company for the period ended August 31, 2023 and for the financial years ended March 31, 2023, 2022 and 2021.

-PARTICULARS ANNEXURE NO. STATEMENT OF ASSETS AND LIABILITIES AS RESTATED I I STATEMENT OF PROFIT & LOSS AS RESTATED II STATEMENT OF CASH FLOWS AS RESTATED III SIGNIFICANT ACCOUNTING POLICY AND NOTES TO THE RESTATED SUMMARY IV STATEMENTS 1, STATEMENT OF SHARE CAPITAL AS RESTATED I.1 STATEMENT OF RESERVES AND SURPLUS AS RESTATED I.2 STATEMENT OF LONG-TERM BORROWINGS AS RESTATED I.3 STATEMENT OF DEFERRED TAX LIABILITIES AS RESTATED I.4 STATEMENT OF SHORT-TERM BORROWINGS AS RESTATED I.5 STATEMENT OF TRADE PAYABLES AS RESTATED I.6 STATEMENT OF OTHER CURRENT LIABILITIES AS RESTATED I.7 STATEMENT OF SHORT-TERM PROVISIONS I.8 STATEMENT OF FIXED ASSETS AS RESTATED I.9 STATEMENT OF NON-CURRENT INVESTMENTS AS RESTATED I.10 STATEMENT OF LONG TERM LOANS AND ADVANCES AS RESTATED I.11 STATEMENT OF INVENTORIES AS RESTATED I.12 STATEMENT OF TRADE RECEIVABLES AS RESTATED I.13 STATEMENT OF CASH AND CASH EQUIVALENTS AS RESTATED I.14 STATEMENT OF SHORT-TERM LOANS & ADVANCES AS RESTATED I.15 STATEMENT OF OTHER CURRENT ASSETS AS RESTATED I.16 STATEMENT OF REVENUE FROM OPERATIONS AS RESTATED II.1 STATEMENT OF OTHER INCOME AS RESTATED II.2 STATEMENT OF COST OF GOODS SOLD AS RESTATED II.3 STATEMENT OF EMPLOYEE BENEFIT EXPENSES AS RESTATED II.4 STATEMENT OF OTHER EXPENSES AS RESTATED II.5 STATEMENT OF FINANCIAL CHARGES AS RESTATED II.6 STATEMENT OF RELATED PARTY TRANSACTIONS AS RESTATED V OTHER FINANCIAL INFORMATION STATEMENT OF ACCOUNTING RATIOS AS RESTATED VI STATEMENT OF CAPITALIZATION AS RESTATED VII
+PARTICULARS ANNEXURE NO. STATEMENT OF ASSETS AND LIABILITIES AS RESTATED I STATEMENT OF PROFIT & LOSS AS RESTATED II STATEMENT OF CASH FLOWS AS RESTATED III SIGNIFICANT ACCOUNTING POLICY AND NOTES TO THE RESTATED SUMMARY IV STATEMENTS STATEMENT OF SHARE CAPITAL AS RESTATED I.1 STATEMENT OF RESERVES AND SURPLUS AS RESTATED I.2 STATEMENT OF LONG-TERM BORROWINGS AS RESTATED I.3 STATEMENT OF DEFERRED TAX LIABILITIES AS RESTATED I.4 STATEMENT OF SHORT-TERM BORROWINGS AS RESTATED I.5 STATEMENT OF TRADE PAYABLES AS RESTATED I.6 STATEMENT OF OTHER CURRENT LIABILITIES AS RESTATED I.7 STATEMENT OF SHORT-TERM PROVISIONS I.8 STATEMENT OF FIXED ASSETS AS RESTATED I.9 STATEMENT OF NON-CURRENT INVESTMENTS AS RESTATED I.10 STATEMENT OF LONG TERM LOANS AND ADVANCES AS RESTATED I.11 STATEMENT OF INVENTORIES AS RESTATED I.12 STATEMENT OF TRADE RECEIVABLES AS RESTATED I.13 STATEMENT OF CASH AND CASH EQUIVALENTS AS RESTATED I.14 STATEMENT OF SHORT-TERM LOANS & ADVANCES AS RESTATED I.15 STATEMENT OF OTHER CURRENT ASSETS AS RESTATED I.16 STATEMENT OF REVENUE FROM OPERATIONS AS RESTATED II.1 STATEMENT OF REVENUE FROM OF EXATIONS AS RESTATED STATEMENT OF OTHER INCOME AS RESTATED II.2 STATEMENT OF OTHER INCOME AS RESTATED STATEMENT OF COST OF GOODS SOLD AS RESTATED II.3 STATEMENT OF COST OF GOODS SOLD AS RESTATED STATEMENT OF EMPLOYEE BENEFIT EXPENSES AS RESTATED II.4 STATEMENT OF EMPLOTEE BENEFIT EAPENSES AS RESTATED STATEMENT OF OTHER EXPENSES AS RESTATED II.5 STATEMENT OF OTHER EXPENSES AS RESTATED STATEMENT OF FINANCIAL CHARGES AS RESTATED II.6 STATEMENT OF FINANCIAL CHARGES AS RESTATED 11.0 STATEMENT OF RELATED PARTY TRANSACTIONS AS RESTATED V OTHER FINANCIAL INFORMATION STATEMENT OF ACCOUNTING RATIOS AS RESTATED VI STATEMENT OF CAPITALIZATION AS RESTATED VII